fakuzatsu/DiscordGPT/README.md

 touch .env
 ```

- - You will have to add the following to your .env file using your favourite text editor (such as):
+ - You will have to add the following to your .env file using your favourite text editor (such as `nano`):

 ```
 DISC= #Your Discord API token